-The applicant is proposing to improve its access driveways from MD193 by consolidating the two existing access driveways to one and moving the access further west from the intersection of MD193 and 63rd Avenue.
-63rd Avenue is a residential street to the south of the property and closing the access point on MD 193 would place more traffic on 63rd Avenue and impact that residential community.
+The applicant shall, by this approval, improve the access driveways from MD193 by consolidating the two existing access driveways to one and moving the access further west from the intersection of MD 193 and 63rd Avenue.
+Residential street, 63rd Avenue, is to the south of the property and closing the access point on MD 193 would place more traffic on 63rd Avenue and impact that residential community.
 The 30-foot width is required in order for the delivery trucks to access the site from the secondary road.

-Comment: The Urban Design Section agrees that it is desirable to reduce the number of access points to the development and that placing the access on the lesser traveled street would cause greater impacts on the adjacent single-family detached neighborhood.
+Reducing the number of access points to the development and that placing the access on the lesser traveled street would cause greater impacts on the adjacent single-family detached neighborhood.

-7. Building Form, Parking Lots
+(7) Building Form, Parking Lots

-Requirement-Off-street surface parking areas shall be set back a minimum of 20 feet from all property lines along streets, except along alleys (p.
-228).
+Requirement-Off-street surface parking areas shall be set back a minimum of 20 feet from all property lines along streets, except along alleys (page 228).

-Request-To allow a 10-foot setback for off-street parking lots from property lines along streets.
+Amendment Herein Approved-A 10-foot setback for off-street parking lots from property lines along streets.

-They should be able to utilize the set back that was employed by the existing restaurant on the site.

-Comment: The parking has been located in this manner for many years and enabled a layout that was partially the basis of the success of the previous restaurant on the site.
-As revitalization is desired by the sector plan, allowing a layout that will assist the development to be successful should be allowed.
+The applicant should be able to utilize the set back that was employed by the existing restaurant on the site.
+The parking has been located in this manner for many years and enabled a layout that was partially the basis of the success of the previous restaurant on the site.
+As revitalization is desired by the sector plan, allowing a layout that shall assist the development to be successful should be allowed.

-8. Building Form, Parking Lots
+(8) Building Form, Parking Lots

-Requirement-Parking lots shall be concealed from the primary frontage street, secondary frontage or a side street by a liner building whenever possible (p.228).
+Requirement-Parking lots shall be concealed from the primary frontage street, secondary frontage or a side street by a liner building whenever possible (page 228).

-Request-To allow surface parking to not be concealed by a liner building.
+Amendment Herein Approved-Surface parking to not be concealed by a liner building.

-The surface parking area is not concealed by a liner building and therefore the applicant is providing landscape strips along the MD 193 frontage and the 63rd Avenue frontage.

-Comment: The proposed landscaping should provide some of the concealment sought by this development district standards while permitting a layout known to be successful, which will contribute to the desired revitalization of the commercial uses in Berwyn Heights in accordance with the stated goal in the MD 193 Corridor Sector Plan.
+The surface parking area was not previously concealed by a liner building and the applicant is providing landscape strips along the MD 193 frontage and the 63rd Avenue frontage, which shall partially conceal the parking.
+The landscaping approved herein shall provide some of the concealment sought by this development district standards while permitting a layout known to be successful, which will contribute to the desired revitalization of the commercial uses in Berwyn Heights in accordance with the stated goal in the sector plan.

-9. Building Form, Parking Lots, Loading
+(9) Building Form, Parking Lots, Loading

-Requirement-A screened loading space shall be provided (p.
-228).
+Requirement-A screened loading space shall be provided (page 228).